DataDog/stratus-red-team/docs/attack-techniques/entra-id/entra-id.persistence.backdoor-application.md

 ## Description

-Backdoors an existing Entra ID application by creating a new password credential on the app registration.
+Backdoors an existing Entra ID application by creating a new password credential.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create an Entra ID application
+- Create an Entra ID application and associated service principal
 - Assign it the <code>Directory Readers</code> role at the tenant level (for illustration purposes)

 <span style="font-variant: small-caps;">Detonation</span>:

 - Backdoor the Entra ID application by creating a new password credential

+Notes: The warm-up mimics what happens when you create an App Registration through the Azure portal.
+When you use the Azure portal, creating an App Registration automatically creates an associated service principal.
+When using the Microsoft Graph API, the service principal needs to be created separately.

 References: